 Of the respondents, 62% were women, 72% were aged 24 or under, 92% were single and 83% still lived with their families.

-The final report, The Individual Aspirations and International Migration Options of Students in Venezuela’s Central University, will be published in Spanish in July 2017 in the journal La Revista Educación Superior y Sociedad.
+The final report, The Individual Aspirations and International Migration Options of Students in Venezuela’s Central University, **was published in **Spanish in the February 2018 issue of the journal La Revista Educación Superior y Sociedad.

 My results indicate that 65% of the students are not living the life they’d like to lead, do not believe that their life circumstances are good and they are not satisfied with their current situation.